 Treatment?
 Easy, though inconvenient.
 There are a variety of methods, including a scraping procedure, called curettage, and freezing.
 Repeated treatments may be necessary.
 Overall, the outcome is better than with other types of wart-removal treatments.
 Going through treatment minimizes the risk of transmission to another person.

-Your fear, embarrassment, and perplexity are all valid feelings, and certainly understandable.
-However your symptoms do seem to require diagnosis from a health care provider.
+Your fear, embarrassment, and perplexity are all valid feelings and are certainly understandable.
+However, your symptoms do seem to require diagnosis from a medical professional.

 Best of luck,Alice!